IanTayler/MinG/README.md

   * Automatically generates LaTeX/qtree code for trees.
 (Node.qtree inside MinG)

+  * Has a merge-only working parser for MGs!
+(MinG::S13::Parser or MinG::S13.parse_and_spit())

 TODO
 ====

-  * Make a parser for the MGs described.
+  * Make a parser to read grammars from a file.
+(Will bump to 0.5.0)

+  * Finish the parser so that it includes move-cases.
+(Will bump to 1.0.0)

   * Allow some useful expansions of MGs.